authoritydmc/personalTGBot/DOCKER_README.md

 ### Build the Docker Image

-To build the Docker image, run the following command from the root directory of the project:
+To build the Docker image, run:

 ```sh
 docker build -t telegram-bot .